charudath/tomcat7-java7-vagrant-stack/README.md

 #### Purpose

 If you need a ready java web app dev stack quickly, clone this repo, setup the conf files, do a "vagrant up".
-You will have a running dev/test environment on AWS or local depneding on your vagrant configuration.
+You will have a running dev/test environment on AWS or local depending on your vagrant configuration.

 #### Prerequisite

 AWS account :
-  access and secret key
+  * access and secret key
-  .pem or .ppk SSH key to access your AWS servers(you can create one on AWS)
+  * .pem or .ppk SSH key to access your AWS servers(you can create one on AWS)

-#### How To...crisp
+#### How To...use

 - git clone --recursive https://github.com/charudath/tomcat7-java7-vagrant-stack
 - cd tomcat7-java7-vagrant-stack/